Looking for some quick answers regarding swine health in Ontario? These frequently asked questions are a great place to

 Yes.
 The PED elimination plan is not intended to interrupt business, but rather to put in place plans to reduce risk.
 Orderly marketing plans and sanitation solutions for transport and processing will accomplish this.

-Producers can resume regular hog shipments once a PED presumed negative site status is conformed using the Ontario Swine Health Advisory Board (OSHAB) established guidelines.
+Producers can resume regular hog shipments once a PED presumed negative site status is confirmed using the Swine Health Ontario established guidelines.

 No. There is no human health risk from PED and PED positive hogs are not slaughtered separately.
 However, load delivery for positive sites will be scheduled to allow for an appropriate sanitation solution to reduce risk for other producers, such as end of day deliveries.